Is It A Language Disorder

 What does it affect?

-What does an SLP do to help?
+What an SLP does to help?

 What can I do about it?